mufidu/booku-archived/README.md

 ## Tech Stack

-1. HTML
+1. HTML as Markup language
-2. Sass
+2. Sass as CSS preprocessor
-3. Express JS
+3. Express JS as server engine
-4. Mongo DB
+4. Mongo DB as database
+5. Eta as templating engine

+## How to use

+1. Run `npm install` to install dependencies
+2. Run `npm start` to start the app

 ## Repository